informarte/yuck/README.md

 ## Contributing

-To build and run Yuck, you need [sbt](http://www.scala-sbt.org).
+The Yuck build is based on [mill](http://www.lihaoyi.com/mill/).
+(There is no need to download mill when you run it with `./mill` from inside the Yuck root directory.)
+Morever, there is a Makefile with convenience targets most of which map to mill targets.

-Run `sbt eclipse` to create an Eclipse project.
+Run `make idea-project-files` to create project files for IntelliJ IDEA.
+Then, in IntelliJ IDEA, just import the Yuck root directory.

 ### Building

-To build and rebuild Yuck and its documentation, use the sbt standard targets:
+To build and rebuild Yuck and its documentation, use the following targets:

-* `sbt compile` compiles all sources that need compilation.
+* `make compile` compiles all sources (including tests) that need compilation.
-* `sbt doc` creates the ScalaDoc documentation from the sources.
+* `make doc` creates the ScalaDoc documentation from the sources.
-* `sbt clean` removes all artifacts of compiling and building.
+* `make clean` removes all artifacts of compiling and building.

 ### Testing